 Top 4 URL Recommendations

 Here we look at best practices for URL paths.
 The path points to a specific resource on your website.
-For example, in https://www.collaborada.com/blog/small-business-seo, “/blog/small-business-seo” is the path, and the URL points to an article on our website on the topic of small business SEO tips.
+For example, in the URL https://www.collaborada.com/blog/small-business-seo, “/blog/small-business-seo” is the path and points to an article on our website on the topic of small business SEO tips.

 The most common URL issues we see can be solved by remembering these four tips: